anOsuPlayer/Moona/GUIDE.md

 I'm pretty sure that, if you came here, you will not be surprised to be introduced to this topic: I bet you'll have read of those freaky terminology all around the framework.
 You will now be introduced to the concept of *dependency* that I came up with.
 In simple words, dependency tells us *how much classes and packages are strictly related to Moona*.
 By "strictly" I mean *how do those elements DEPEND on Moona* (either to work properly or to *make Moona itself* work properly.

-If you're not planning into diving too much into details, I'd recommend you to just check what's written at the [Release Templates](https://github.com/anOsuPlayer/Moona/blob/early_dev/README.md#release-templates) inside [README.md file](https://github.com/anOsuPlayer/Moona/blob/early_dev/README.md), there you'll find enough information.
+If you're not planning into diving too much into details, I'd recommend you to just check what's written in the [previous paragraph](#packages-organization), there you'll find enough information.
 But if you're here to really unravel each of this framework's aspect, then keep reading!

 ### A closer look at Keywords